 - Was the book circulated amongst various churches?
 (Catholicity)

-- Another criteria, but less important, was whether a book was circulated amongst various churches.
-This criteria was known as catholicity or universality.
-This would help the church leaders to know where the Gospel or letter originated so they could trace its roots and determine if the book was apostlolic.
+- Another criterion, but less important, was whether a book was circulated amongst various churches.
+This criterion was known as catholicity or universality.
+This would help the church leaders to know where the Gospel or letter originated so they could trace its roots and determine if the book was apostolic.

 Myth #2: The Lost Gospels taught that Jesus was only a man.